clifford/lein-adv/README.md

 The unit tests live in `test-cljs`.
 They are written in ClojureScript, and thus must be compiled, so they have their own entry in the `:builds` configuration.
-Note that all of the `:source-path` entries from the `:builds` are added to the classpath, so the tests can `:require` ClojureScript namespaces from, e.g., the `src-cljs` directory.
+Note that all of the `:source-path` entries from the `:builds` are added to the classpath, so the tests can `:require` ClojureScript namespaces from, e.g., the `src/cljs` directory.

 See the `phantom/unit-test.js` file for more details on how PhantomJS is configured to make this work.